School Science Lessons

 Wash hands after handling.

-Use < 10 mL or g per activity.
+Use < 10 mL or g of lead compounds per activity.

 Bright orange pottery glazes usually contain lead salts.